Journal

 • The theme for the issue and its significance for the field;

-• How the collected papers meet the interdisciplinary, multi method, and life-span goals of the journal;
+• How the collected papers meet the interdisciplinary, multi method, and lifespan goals of the journal;

 • Biographical information of the editors, especially highlighting prior editorial experience;